kollero/Geiger-Counter/README.md

 # Geiger-counter version 4 C rev

 Uses wireless charger so it can be made waterproof.
+PCB is also narrower and components are more tightly packed.
+New STL files are needed.

 With 2x sbm-20 tubes, 1.3" Oled display (7pins), Single button on/off control (with led), wireless charging,
 Atmega328p, only exotic component is mcp73871 (lipo charger IC).